textwire/textwire.github.io/docs/1.x/language-elements/index.md

 ### For statements

 You can use "for statements" to iterate over arrays.
-There are three ways to use for statements in Textwire.
+There are **2 ways** to use for statements in Textwire.
 Here are examples of using for loops:

 #### For loop